Stefan Priebsch

 Jobs that call for the skills explored in this talk.

-Senior PHP Developer - Delft, NL
+Senior PHP Developer (NL based only)

 Online Payment Platform